 The chapter's hypotheses regarding the moderating effects of signaller characteristics, signaller-receiver intermediaries and receiver characteristics receive only some support.
 Findings concerning executive reputation in moderating the signalling effect are not supported.
 Insignificant findings for executive reputation may indicate that signalling costs for executives are already at a significant level for all executives and there are no significant differences whether executives have a low or high executive position.
 While such executives have technically more to lose in terms of reputation, executives with a lower position also have more to gain in terms of their career advancements, thus making them also inclined to prevent reputation losses.
-The insignificance of the findings for executive reputation, therefore may also be part of a the difficulty in measuring of executive reputation as has been indicated by previous literature (Milbourn, 2003).
+The insignificance of the findings for executive reputation as has been indicated by previous literature (Milbourn, 2003).